Marcin Pietroń

-Marcin Pietroń (born 24 January 1986 in Zielona Góra) is a Polish footballer who plays as a midfielder for SPKL Stag in Norway.
+Marcin Pietroń (born 24 January 1986 in Zielona Góra) is a Polish professional footballer who plays as a midfielder for Norwegian club SPKL Stag.

 Career

 Pietroń was a member of the Zagłębie Lubin side which won the 2006–07 Ekstraklasa, scoring four goals in eleven reserve appearances in the league.
 He didn't live up to his early potential and spent the end of his career in the lower levels of Norwegian football.